 Julia Gjertsen is a pianist, composer, and producer based in Oslo.
-Her music navigates a sonic landscape of both acoustic and electronic elements, often centered around the piano.
-Using layers of piano, keys, and synths, she creates compositions that are both spacious and detailed, shaped by intuition, repetition, and a deep interest in sound as texture.
+Her music moves through a sonic landscape of both acoustic and electronic elements, often centered around the piano.
+Using layers of piano, keys, and synths, she creates compositions that are both spacious and detailed, shaped by intuition, repetition, and a strong sensitivity to sound.

-Her arrangements usually unfold with melodies and patterns that shift gently between ambient atmospheres and modern classical expression.
-Nature often influences her work subtly, as do feelings connected to memories and places.
-Many of her compositions grow from small fragments or impressions, unfolding gradually with delicate and nuanced development.
+Her arrangements are built around melodies and patterns that move between ambient aesthetics and modern classical expression.
+Nature often influences her work, as do feelings connected to memories and places.
+Many of her compositions begin with small fragments or impressions, expanding slowly with subtle and detailed progression.

 Since 2012, Julia has released three solo LPs and one EP.
-Her debut album, Fragile (2019), introduced a pared back, subtle and intimate sound.
+Her debut album, Fragile (2019), released on Moderna Records, introduced a pared back, subtle and intimate sound.
 On Formations (2022), she broadened her sonic palette with flute and electronics, exploring looser structures and wider spaces.
-In her third album, Shadow Light (2024), she revisits a more acoustic piano palette while reflecting on the contrasts evoked by light and shadow.
+In her third album, Shadow Light (2024), she revisits a more acoustic piano palette while reflecting on the contrasts brought out by light and shadow.

 Reviews: